Here are the best practices to using avatars in reinforcing your personal brand online.

 10. The photo background should contrast well

 A background that contrasts well with your head or face will make it easy to look at the image online.
-Another reason to get a professional photographer to take the picture for the avatar.
+Another reason to get a professional photographer to take the picture for the avatar, but a simple tip that almost always works well is to take your picture outside.
+Just be careful of shadows and try using a flash.

 11. Only use images in the jpg format